 Source: Essential Oil Safety, 2nd Ed.

-Aromatherapy: A Complete Guide to the Healing Art: Myrtle may help relieve muscle spasms, hemorrhoids, oily skin, acne, and enlarged surface veins.
+Aromatherapy: A Complete Guide to the Healing Art: Myrtle may help relieve acne, oily skin, hemorrhoids, enlarged surface veins, and muscle spasms.
 The scent balances energy.

 The Heart of Aromatherapy: Myrtle supports the respiratory system, soothes allergies and sinus congestion, eases sore throats and coughs, soothes sore muscles, supports digestion, and eases nausea.
 The scent is relaxing and uplifting.